interactive-cookbook/ara/Alignment_Model/README.md

 - Flair 0.8.0.post1
 - AllenNLP 0.9.0

+## Data Format

+The Alignment Model requires recipes parsed into action graphs in [CoNLL-U format](https://universaldependencies.org/format.html) (see [../data](../data)).

+### Tagging and Parsing

+For tagging raw recipe text and parsing tagged recipes into dependency graphs, we used the models described by the [AllenNLP](https://github.com/allenai/allennlp) configuration files in [./preprocessing](./preprocessing).

 ## Usage

 Download the corpus from [here](https://github.com/coli-saar/ara/data/) into `./data` folder for reproducing our experiment results.
 Additionally, create the results folder where the trained models and their test results will be saved (**Notes:** You can change the hyperparameters and the path names in the file `constants.py`).
 Per default, the script looks for the following results folders: